 It’s a nightmare scenario; it’s the thing people fear when they consider the sex offender registry.
 You desperately need to find a restroom, but there are none around.
 You find a place you think is secluded, and when you’re done, you find a police officer giving you a hard stare.
 Could this really happen?
 Can you become a sex offender over public urination?

-Yes, public urination is a crime in Texas.
+Yes, in the state of Texas public urination is illegal and the charges for it vary by jurisdiction.
+Normally though public urination is charged as disorderly conduct.
+Disorderly conduct is a Class C misdemeanor which comes with a fine of $500 or less.
 If the police see you taking care of business, they are supposed to hand you a ticket.
 However, a ticket does not necessarily translate to joining the sex offender registry.

 While public urination is a crime in Texas, it is not necessarily a sexual offense.
 That said, local jurisdictions have the option to pass city codes that increase the severity of the state crime.
 For example, a city may deem public urination a form of indecent exposure.
 That would be considered a sexual offense that puts someone at risk of being added to the sex offender registry.